 EMCORE has stock option plans to provide long-term incentives to eligible officers, directors and employees in the form of stock options.
 Most of the stock options vest and become exercisable over four to five years and have a contractual life of ten years.
-EMCORE maintains two stock option plans: the 2000 Incentive Stock Option Plan ("2000 Plan"), and the 1995 Incentive and Non1 Statutory Stock Option Plan ("1995 Plan" and, together with the 2000 Plan, the "Option Plans").
-The 1995 Plan authorizes the gra of options to purchase up to 2,744,118 shares of EMCORE's common stock.
-The 2000 Plan authorizes the grant of options to purchase up to 9,350,000 shares of EMCORE's common stock.
+EMCORE maintains two stock option plans: the 2000 Incentive Stock Option Plan ("2000 Plan"), and the 1995 Incentive and Non-Statutory Stock Option Plan ("1995 Plan" and, together with the 2000 Plan, the "Option Plans").
+The 1995 Plan authorizes the grant of options to purchase up to 9,350,000 shares of EMCORE's common stock.
 As of September 30, 2008, no options were available for issuance under the 1995 Plan and 287,003 options were available for issuance under the 2000 Plan.
 Certain options under the Option Plans are intended to qualify as incentive stock options pursuant to Section 422A of the Internal Revenue Code.
 EMCORE issues new shares of common stock to satisfy the issuance of shares under this stock-based compensation plan.